oeyoews/dotfiles/archive/cheat/sheets/bug.md

 -
 -   in newwork, unconnect all link and to add subscript
 -   for lua moudle , this parser not find this moudle, may be is this directory's problem
+-   for markdonw preview vim, window click focus in gnome-tweak, window settings, to setup click-focus
+-  disable 息屏 to resolve this black screen in some time

 TODO_BUG